How to Change the Temperature Settings on a Vaillant ecoTEC Pro Combi Boiler.

 How often should I have my Vaillant ecoTEC Pro serviced?

-Vaillant recommend an annual service to maintain your warranty and keep the boiler running efficiently.
+Vaillant recommends an annual service to maintain your warranty and keep the boiler running efficiently.
 A professional boiler service includes checking all safety devices, cleaning components, and verifying that your settings are optimised for your household.

 What pressure should my Vaillant ecoTEC Pro be at?